 In November 2022, during theMahsa Amini protests in Iran,Newsweek incorrectly reported that Iran had ordered the execution of over 15,000 protesters.
 The claim was widely shared on social media, including by actressesTrudie Styler,Sophie Turner andViola Davis, and Canadian prime ministerJustin Trudeau.
 The number was actually derived from estimates from aUnited Nationshuman rightsrapporteur and otherhuman rightsorganizations of how many people were detained in Iran in connection with the protests, andNewsweek later retracted the underlying claim leading to the inference that the people faced a death sentence.[83][84]

 In October 2023,Newsweek incorrectly reported that a viral video of U.S. senatorTommy Tuberville falling down a flight of stairs while exiting an airplane had been recorded that month.
-The reporting byNewsweek drew comparisons to Tuberville's criticism of PresidentJoe Biden similarly tripping on stairways.
-In reality, the video highlighted byNewsweek was filmed in 2014, nine years prior, before Tuberville's tenure as senator.[81]
+The reporting byNewsweek drew comparisons to Tuberville's criticism of then-PresidentJoe Biden similarly tripping on stairways.
+In reality, the video highlighted byNewsweek was filmed in 2014, nine years prior, before Tuberville's tenure as senator.[85]

-TheManhattan District Attorney's office raidedNewsweek's headquarters inLower Manhattan on January 18, 2018, and seized 18 computer servers as part of an investigation related to the company's finances.[13]
-IBT, which ownedNewsweek at the time, had been under scrutiny for its ties toDavid Jang,[13] a South Korean pastor and the leader of a Christian sect called "the Community".[82]
-In February 2018, under IBT ownership, severalNewsweek staff were fired and some resigned stating that management had tried to interfere in articles about the investigations.[13][83][84]
+On January 18, 2018, theManhattan District Attorney's office raidedNewsweek's headquarters inLower Manhattan and seized 18 computer servers as part of an investigation related to the company's finances.[13]
+IBT, then the owner ofNewsweek, had been under scrutiny for its ties toDavid Jang,[13] a South Korean pastor and the leader of a Christian sect called "the Community".[86]
+In February 2018, severalNewsweek staff were fired, and some resigned stating that management had tried to interfere in articles about the investigations.[13][87][88]

-Fareed Zakaria, aNewsweek columnist and editor ofNewsweek International, attended a secret meeting on November 29, 2001, with a dozen policy makers, Middle East experts and members of influential policy research organizations that produced a report for PresidentGeorge W. Bush and his cabinet outlining a strategy for dealing with Afghanistan and the Middle East in the aftermath ofSeptember 11, 2001.
+On November 29, 2001,Fareed Zakaria, aNewsweek columnist and editor ofNewsweek International, attended a secret meeting with a dozen policy makers, Middle East experts and members of influential policy research organizations that produced a report for then-PresidentGeorge W. Bush and his cabinet outlining a strategy for dealing with Afghanistan and the Middle East in the aftermath ofSeptember 11, 2001.
 The meeting was held at the request ofPaul D. Wolfowitz, then theDeputy Secretary of Defense.
 The unusual presence of journalists, who also includedRobert D. Kaplan ofThe Atlantic Monthly, at such a strategy meeting was revealed inBob Woodward's 2006 bookState of Denial: Bush at War, Part III.
 Woodward reported in his book that, according to Kaplan, everyone at the meeting signed confidentiality agreements not to discuss what happened.
-Zakaria toldThe New York Times that he attended the meeting for several hours but did not recall being told that a report for the president would be produced.[85]
+Zakaria toldThe New York Times that he attended the meeting for several hours but did not recall being told that a report for the president would be produced.[89]
 On October 21, 2006, after verification, theTimes published a correction that stated:

 An article in Business Day on October 9 about journalists who attended a secret meeting in November 2001 called by Paul D. Wolfowitz, then Deputy Secretary of Defense, incorrectly referenced Fareed Zakaria, editor ofNewsweek International and aNewsweek columnist, regarding his participation.
 Mr. Zakaria was not told that the meeting would produce a report for the Bush administration, nor did his name appear on the report.[89]

-In January 1998,Newsweek reporterMichael Isikoff was the first reporter to investigate allegations of a sexual relationship between U.S. PresidentBill Clinton andMonica Lewinsky, but the editorsspiked the story.[89]
+In January 1998,Newsweek reporterMichael Isikoff was the first reporter to investigate allegations of a sexual relationship between then-U.S. PresidentBill Clinton andMonica Lewinsky, but the editorsspiked the story.[93]
 The story soon surfaced online in theDrudge Report.

 Newsweek journalists have expressed criticism of the editorial quality of its reporting since its change in ownership in 2013.
 In 2018, formerNewsweek journalistJonathan Alter wrote inThe Atlantic that since being sold to theInternational Business Times in 2013 the magazine had "produced some strong journalism and plenty of clickbait before becoming a painful embarrassment to anyone who toiled there in its golden age".[95]
 FormerNewsweek writer Matthew Cooper criticizedNewsweek for running multiple inaccurate stories in 2018.[96]